tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 It's kind of obvious that you have to find evidence for this *historically* - I like to show how investing in these activities has paid off previously, or how a similar situation worked out for a similar business.

 But perhaps I could better articulate how this *future* investment will play out.
 Not just a business model showing X, Y and Z with revenue potential, but actually showing how you would measure *progress* on each initiative.
-It always feel implied to me that when you invest in a plan you need to measure progress but I think I could be more proactive in bundling the measurement plan with the pitch...
+It always feels implied to me that when you invest in a plan you need to measure progress, but I think I could be more proactive in bundling the measurement plan with the pitch...
 Hmm.

 📈📈📈